tylerlantern/Our-Coding-Conventions-And-Architecture/README.md

 class ButtonWithRightIcon {
     var RightIcon : Float = 0.0
     var right_icon: Float {

-    get
-    {
+        get{
             return RightIcon
         }
-    set
-    {
+        set{
             RightIcon = newValue
         }
     }
 }
 </pre></td>
 </tr>
 </table>

 ### Outlet
 We name an outlet according to the number of vowels.
-Get only the first characters of each vowels afther `UI` prefix and make them concatenating.
+Get only the first characters of each vowels after `UI` prefix and make them concatenating.
 For example
 - UILabel = lb
 - UIImageView = imv
 - UIButton = bt